georgiee/coding-for-kids/slides.md

 [.header: text-scale(0.5)]
 ^ This moment just now?

-^ This was the genesis of my programming career.
+^ This was the genesis of my whole programming career.

 # [fit] Genesis
 ## of my